scicloj/scicloj.github.io/content/en/docs/community/groups/macroexpand/index.md

 Growing Clojure together

 ## TL;DR
 We're starting regular online meetups to help Clojure reach new users and communities.
-Please you may add your availability and interests here:
+Please you may add your availability and interests here.

 <a class="btn btn-primary btn-lg px-4 mb-2" href="https://forms.gle/6JYyCdLfwsgvV8fC7" role="button">Poll</a>

 ## Background